Santa Catarina Palopó: Things to do

 Despite its small size there are some sights to visit in Santa Catarina.
 The village has a museum which shows the culture of the place.
 Inside the village is a Confraternity, that is presenting information about the Guatemalan Catholic saints.
 On the Church Plaza, which is the main square, locally produced coffee is being sold.
 Multiple restaurants are located around the main street, especially close to the Hotel Villa Santa Catarina, that is located close to the lake and the pier.

 Furthermore, the village has various street shops selling traditional Kaqchikel clothes, which is one of the main sources of income for the locals.

+Semiotically, these traditional Kaqchikel textiles feature complex brocaded geometric motifs —such as double-headed eagles, birds, and water lines— that structurally map ancestral lineages and the community's ecological relationship with the Lake Atitlán basin.

 From the pier, the lake and the three volcanoes can be seen, especially in the early morning, just after the sunrise, when the weather is very clear.